Arsène Lambert: "Scramble for Africa"

 Lambert graduated from the Saint Cyr military academy, then at Yvelines near Paris, in 1856 and enlisted with the "Infanterie de marine" (loosely, "Marines").
-The regiment was at that time enged in the conquest of Senegal where he arrived in February 1858 and where it is reported that he distinguished himself.
+The regiment was at that time engaged in the conquest of Senegal where he arrived in February 1858 and where it is reported that he distinguished himself.
 He was still only twenty-five when he was awarded his first medal.
 Between February and June he was mandated to "take control" of the hilly Fouta Djallon region in land from what was becoming the French colony of Rivières du Sud (subsequently French Guinea).
 He was promoted to the rank of Captain in 1862.

 There followed a six year posting to Réunion between 19 May 1863 and 28 August 1869, where he was stationed at Saint-Denis as a captain of the marines ("capitaine d'infanterie de marine".
 He was involved in containing the riots that erupted at Saint-Denis in 1868.
 In 1869 he was promoted again, becoming a battalion commander.
 Almost immediately after that he became deputy chief of staff, assigned to General Élie de Vassoigne, with the 12th infantry regiment.